robot7017/logicscript-optimizing-compiler/README.md

 - The optimizer preserves statement structure and only simplifies expressions
 - Equivalence checking is truth-table-based
-- Errors are reported gracefully in JSON rather than crashing with a Python traceback Errors are reported gracefully in JSON rather than crashing with a Python traceback
+- Errors are reported gracefully in JSON rather than crashing with a Python traceback

 ## Authors / Collaboration